ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams-pipes.md

 but considering the ease of our implementation, other (more useful) read/write stream applications could include:

-* CXML to JSON conversion.
+* XML to JSON conversion.
 * Unzipping zipped data.
 * Image resizing.
 * ... any other transformations you'd like to use with your existing streams.